 - Grab a large bowl and toss in your ham, some frozen potatoes, shredded cheese, cream of chicken soup, and some sour cream.

-- Mix until everything is combined.
+- Stir until everything is combined.

 - Evenly spread the ham and potato mixture into a square casserole dish.
+(No need to spray or butter the dish.
+The sauce in this casserole keeps it from sticking.)

 - You could bake this as-is, but I like to sprinkle it with just a little more cheese on top!